BlueN1nja1/Eleven/README.md

 Special Versions:
 ---------------------------------------------------------------------------------------------------------------------
-LineageOS Devices: May be packaged into flashable zip for those below 18.1.
+LineageOS Devices: Might be packaged into flashable zip for those below 18.1.

 Screeenshots: